The relationship between a father and son begins with love, but as time goes on, it could get complicated.

 - Spend time together: This is often an underrated activity, but we cannot emphasize its importance enough in building your relationship.
 No matter how busy you both can be, make it a point to spend some time together.
 Go for a walk after dinner and talk about all that has happened throughout the day.
 Try to take time out and be a part of each other’s lives.

 - Celebrate accomplishments: Whether it is winning the science project, or graduating from college, celebrate your son’s every accomplishment.
-He may not say it, but your recognition is all that he may be looking for.
+He may not say it, but your recognition probably means the world to him.
 It is every little boy’s dream to make his dad proud.
-Every time you appreciate your son, you are helping him become more confident and courageous.
+Every time you show appreciation to your son, he grows a bit more confident and courageous.

 - Share your experiences: As a father, you might have seen and experienced a lot.
 When you have a son, impart that wisdom to him.
 When you get to spend time together, use the opportunity to share your life experiences with your son.
 Doing this will make him feel important and happy that you trust him.